OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 More complex queries are also possible.
 - All issues either assigned to me OR on which I have commented OR am mentioned: https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+involves%3Ajmcmurry+
 - All issues in all repos within an organization: https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+org%3Aohsu-library

+### 6. If you have an issue with GitHub itself (bug, feature request, etc) where do you go?
+ - Ironically, there is no good place.
+If you want to look up things that others have reported, isaacs has a good resource. https://github.com/isaacs/github/issues/.
+However, this is a rogue repo and a bit contentious.
+ - GitHub kinda monitors https://github.com/isaacs/github/issues/ but not with any rigor.
+ - To be safe, contact GitHub directly at https://github.com/contact, but recognize that they support literally millions of users and responsiveness is not guaranteed.
+Forums like isaacs sometimes offer some help because other users can help identify workarounds, for instance, as shown [here](https://github.com/isaacs/github/issues/65#issuecomment-123740194).

+### 7. Good to know miscellanea
+- It is possible but not obvious how to rename a repository. https://help.github.com/articles/renaming-a-repository/
+- Certain things you think you *should* be able to do from the UI, you just can not:
+  - Delete a whole directory using the UI (this can only be done using the desktop app, or commandline).

 ### [Back to Home](../index.md)